 I am no admirer of Gary Neville.
 Not as a player, a pundit or a coach / manager.
 I take nothing away from his great achievements as a player although I have read a few informed comments that suggests he wasn't blessed with great ability but grafted to become the top player that he was.

 As a football pundit, he blew many away initially.
 He took to punditry like a duck to water and made football understandable to many.
-I dare say he offered lots of insights into on - the - pitch football decision making and some of the happens behind the scene stuff.
+I dare say he offered lots of insights into on - the - pitch football decision making and some of the behind the scene stuff.

 Also, I think Gary as an assistant to Roy Hodgson in the England set up has handled his role with some dignity and class.
-There has been no rumours or briefings of Gary's unhappiness or manoeuvres as some are inclined to in other set ups.
-The England camp appears to be an happy one and I am of the opinion that Gary has played a part in this.
+There have been no rumours or briefings of Gary's unhappiness or manoeuvres as some are inclined to do in other set ups.
+The England camp appears to be a happy one and I am of the opinion that Gary has played a part in this.
 You never hear him talk about his England job as a pundit and I respect his ability to separate those roles & manage any potential conflict.

 Back to Gary's punditry.
-A lot of hype as surrounded his ability as a pundit.
+A lot of hype has surrounded his ability as a pundit.
 Some will say deservedly so, however I am naturally against hype and started to view Gary's punditry with caution.
 I took a strong dislike to this article on Jose Mourinho.
 It represented everything I disliked.
 It was hype personified.
 Yes Jose & Chelsea went on to win the league that season but look at the state of all of them now - Jose is unemployed and looks like a vagrant and tramp polluting the streets of West London.
 Chelsea are in a relegation scrap and Gary Neville as the Valencia manager is the personal embodiment of 'Talk is Cheap'.

 What did I dislike about that article?
 It made Chelsea's win at Anfield when Steven Gerrard infamously slipped something of a tactical masterstroke.
 When did defending in numbers become a masterstroke?
 When did playing on the pride of an opposing manager you know so well become a masterstroke?
 It was a routine day in the office for Jose.